 - 3 large handfuls spinach (optional), or any greens you like

 - The chili pepper sauce adds a bit of heat and some depth of flavor, as it contains chili peppers and vinegar.
 For just added flavor, use only 1 tablespoon.
-For a more noticeable kick, use the full 1 1/2 tablespoons.
+For a more noticeable kick of heat, use the full 1 1/2 tablespoons.
 I used the full amount and it was perfect to me.
 You definitely don't want to skip it.
-I buy it from Trader Joe's, although I'm sure other stores carry it.
-If you cannot find this, you can use sriracha instead.
+I buy it from Trader Joe's.
+If you cannot get access to this, you can use sriracha instead.
 Although, I find sriracha slightly more spicy, maybe only 1 tablespoon may be needed.